PDFWAC 296-155-54100

 (17) For night operations, lighting must be adequate to illuminate the working areas while not interfering with the operator's vision.

 (18) For cranes utilizing ballast, bases must include provisions to support and position the ballast.
-You must provide means to guard against shifting or dislodgement during crane operation.
+The employer must provide means to guard against shifting or dislodgement during crane operation.

 (19) Superstructures must be arranged to receive counterweights, made in accordance with the crane manufacturer's specifications, and to hold them in position.
-You must provide means to guard against shifting or dislodgement during crane operation.
+The employer must provide means to guard against shifting or dislodgement during crane operation.

 (20) Counterweights must be securely fastened in place and must be at the location and within the weight tolerance as recommended by the manufacturer.